 The title of this series was inspired by none other than impresario Bill Graham, who on the album Cheap Thrills introduced Big Brother and the Holding Company as “Four guys and one great, great broad.”

-The experience of researching the lives of those women led to my decision to abandon the blog for almost a year.
+The experience of researching the lives of the women featured in the original Great Broads series led to my decision to abandon the blog for almost a year back in 2016.
 Most had experienced domestic violence, sexual assault or some other life trauma.
-I needed some time to explore my own status as a woman in our modern world, acknowledge the brutality and discrimination many women face, figure out how to cope with it and identify the things I could do to change the situation.
+I needed some time to explore my own status as a woman in our modern world, acknowledge the brutality and discrimination many women face, figure out how to cope with toxic masculinity and identify the things I could do to change the situation.